ckilpat01/Linear-Regression-Used-Car-Prices/README.md

 # Linear-Regression-Used-Car-Prices
-This is a linear regression to predict used car prices i the Indian used car market.
+Used Car Price Prediction With Linear Regression - This notebook demonstrates a model to predict the prices of used cars in the Indian market.